Brankodic/Movie-App/README.md

 3. Create a  .env  file in the root folder and use your own APY_KEY that you can get on the movie database https://www.themoviedb.org/
  -  (use .env_sample as an example)

-4. For authentication to work properly change REDIRECT_AUTH_URL in constants.js folder(root) to your preffered port adress
+4. For authentication to work properly change REDIRECT_AUTH_URL in constants.js file(root) to your preffered port adress
  -   ( default is http://localhost:8080/#/approved )

-5. To run your dev server , in terminal write :
+5. To run your dev server  :
  -   $ npm run dev

 ---